krithika2305/Job_Searching_Website/README.md

 - This project is built using **frontend technologies only**
 - No backend or database is used
 - Intended for **educational and demonstration purposes**

+## 📢 Acknowledgment
+This project was developed as part of an academic mini project to gain practical experience in web development.

+#HireSphere #JobSearchWebsite #WebDevelopment #HTML #CSS #JavaScript